Skip to content

 3. Weak Multi-Source Presence

-Sheath had their own website and an Amazon listing.
+Sheath had their own website and an Etsy listing.
 That was essentially it.
 No active Reddit presence.
 Minimal LinkedIn activity.
-No contributions to men's fashion or lifestyle communities.
+No contributions to culinary or EDC communities.
 No guest content on external publications.

 AI engines cross-reference multiple independent sources before making recommendations.
 A brand that only exists on its own website looks less authoritative than a brand that appears across Reddit discussions, review platforms, LinkedIn thought leadership, and independent publications.
 Sheath's competitors had figured this out.
 Sheath had not.